 On 7 April 1777 he was commissioned lieutenant of the Ramillies 74, Captain Hon.
 Robert Digby, and was present at the Battle of Ushant on 27 July 1778.
 Following Digby’s promotion to rear-admiral Keats followed him in May 1779 to the Prince George 98, Captain Philip Patton, where he became a messmate and good friend of Prince William.
 On 16 January 1780 he was present at Admiral Sir George Rodney’s defeat of a Spanish fleet in the Moonlight Battle off Cape St. Vincent, and on 12 April 1781 his ship was with the Channel fleet at the relief of Gibraltar.
 Remaining under Digby’s patronage, Keats went out to North America when the admiral was appointed commander-in-chief during July, and after the Prince George was detached to the Leeward Islands station with Rear-Admiral Sir Samuel Hood’s force in the autumn Keats followed Digby to the Lion 64, Captain William Fooks.

 On 18 January 1782, as a reward for leading the naval force against an American flotilla in an expedition to New Brunswick, he was placed in command of the ex-merchantman Rhinoceros 34, which was fitted out as a floating battery at New York.
 After transferring to the more rewarding sloop Bonetta 14 at the end of July he assisted in the capture of the French frigate Aigle 40 by a squadron under the command of Captain Hon.
 George Keith Elphinstone on 15 September.
-After a brief hiatus from March to December 1783 when Captain James Cotes held the command, Keats served on the North American station during the early years of the peace, conveying loyalist families to Nova Scotia, and retaining the Bonetta until January 1785 when she was paid off.
+Keats remained on the North American station during the early years of the peace, being employed in the conveying of loyalist families down the Hudson River to New York, and from there to Nova Scotia.
+He eventually left the Bonetta in January 1785 when she was paid off.

 Keats then spent four years in France before being posted captain on 24 June 1789 at the express wish of his friend Prince William, with whom he had briefly cruised in the prince’s command, the Andromeda 32, during 1787.
 In September he was appointed to recommission the aged Southampton 32 for service in the Channel, doing his utmost to visit Portsmouth where he was pursuing a young lady, and then being instructed to ferry the debt-ridden and banished Prince Edward out to Gibraltar.
 After leaving the Southampton in February 1791 he joined the Niger 32 at the end of August, and he remained with her for three years in home waters.
 During 1792 he sat on the court-martial of the Bounty mutineers who had taken that ship away from Captain William Bligh on 28 May 1789.